CCBDA-UPC/Assignments-2025/Lab04.md

 ### Scrapy shell

 Once the Scrapy package is installed, you can use the Scrapy shell to do some testing before programming your web data extraction.
-In the following example, we download the home page of ["Universitat Politècnica de Catalunya"](https://www.upc.edu/), take a look at the structure of the HTML and extract the images included in each page.
+In the following example, we download the home page of ["Universitat Politècnica de Catalunya"](https://www.upc.edu/).
+Please, inspect the structure of the HTML, and extract the images included in each page.
 As you can see we can use a CSS syntax to select the HTML elements of the page.

 ```python
 fetch("https://www.upc.edu/")